jfcherng-sublime/ST-AutoSetSyntax/docs/src/configurations.md

     {
         "constraint": "contains",
         "args": ["string_a", "string_b"],
+        "kwargs": { "threshold": 2 },
     }
     ```

     Test whether the file contains string literals `string_a` or `string_b`.
+    At least `2` occurrences should be found.

 #### `contains_regex`